Cameron says Thatcher made Britain great, others snub her

 A few hours into the debate, barely a dozen Labour members were taking part.

-George Galloway, an outspoken MP from the socialist Respect party, said he had no interest in attending "a state-organised eulogy".
+George Galloway, an outspoken MP from the socialist Respect party, said he had no interest in attending "a state-organized eulogy".

 Many Labour MPs from the north of England, which saw industries such as coal mining and shipbuilding shrink or fold on her watch, spoke of the bitterness she had left behind.